10 Things the Smartest Grocery Shoppers Always Do

-Smart shoppers know how to comparison shop to make sure they're getting the best deal.
+Smart shoppers know how to read a price tag to make sure they’re getting the best deal.
 Rather than checking out just total price, they look at the price per ounce to compare the cost of different brands.

 5. They take tips from other smart shoppers.

 Go shopping with another smart shopper, like Emma did with her mom.
 It may introduce you to some new budget-friendly tips or ways to make the most out of your groceries.